pheagee/OPEN-IN-VSCODE/README.md

 ## NOTE: For Windows!!

-Each batfile should change the title o
+Each batfile should change the title of the